2017 KIPR Open

 College students, professional engineers, hobbyists, poets, and anyone else are encouraged to participate so long as at least one member of their team is beyond High School in their educational careers.
 Team members should not be subject to being tied up with a Botball team or other potentially conflicting GCER activities unless team size is sufficient for remaining team members to handle team logistics.

-The objective for this year’s game challenge reflects the love for red or green chili peppers in the Desert Southwest.
-See the 2015 KIPR Open Game Specification (link) for a complete description.
+BotGolf returns as the KIPR Open challenge!
+The objective for this year’s game challenge is the second edition of the golfing challenge known as BotGolf.
+See the 2017 KIPR Open Game Specification below for a complete description.

 FAQs will be answered at the http://community.botball.org.